Type of Journey

 Temples on Hemakuta Hill: Hemakuta is a hillock embellished with the remnants of Hampi temples and pavilions.
 Since these monuments are way simpler than the ones in the plains, they indicate that the architecture of the 14th century lacked intricacies.
 Climbing the hillock is rather easy, and the peaceful sunsets are worth it.

 Badavilinga Temple: The Badavilinga temple has a massive lingam, which is also the largest in Hampi.
 It is partly immersed in water, while visitors can see the upper portion.
 This temple is next to the Lakshmi NarasimhaHampi temple.

 Matanga Hill: Matanga Hill is the highest point in Hampi.
-Though climbing up can be quite exhausting, a sweet reward awaits you at the top- the panoramic views of the majestic landscape.
-There's a temple at the top devoted to Veerbhadra.
+Though climbing up can be quite exhausting, a sweet reward awaits you at the top of the panoramic views of the majestic landscape.
+There’s a temple at the top devoted to Veerbhadra.